charleshages/COT3502/Tutorials/Tutorial_2.md

 **Instructions**:
 - For each expression below, try to predict the boolean outcome before executing the expression in Python.
-- Use the iPython console (or any Python environment you're using) to evaluate the expressions.
+- Use the iPython console to evaluate the expressions.
 - Compare your predictions with the actual output.
 If there's a discrepancy, try to understand why.

 **Exercises**: